 The following are just some of the companies that sell 3D printers (and 3D printer kits) with a smaller price tag, and which are intended for personal/desktop use.
 Some of these models do, nevertheless, have the potential for small-scale commercial application.

-Afinia sell a dekstop material extrusion 3D printer called the H480.
+Afinia sell a rebranded Tiertime desktop material extrusion 3D printers in the United States.